antonc42/cs406-project/DOC.md

  - Unless there is a known reason to allow transfers, such as slave DNS servers, then it is recommended to use the "none" keyword and block all zone transfers.
 2. Limit recursive lookups to internal networks only.
  - Recursive queries are queries from a client to the DNS server that cannot be answered by the server directly.
 Instead, these queries must be fulfilled by the server sending queries to other DNS servers in the DNS hierarchy until the requested domain is found.
- - Generally, it is only desireable for known, internal users of the DNS to be able to perform these types of queries.
+ - Generally, it is only desirable for known, internal users of the DNS to be able to perform these types of queries.
- - If anyone is allowed to perform recursive queries on the DNS server, it can lead to abuse, exploitation, or performance degridation of the DNS server.
+ - If anyone is allowed to perform recursive queries on the DNS server, it can lead to abuse, exploitation, or performance degradation of the DNS server.
  - The `allow-recursion` option can be used in the global options section to restrict recursive queries.
  - The format is `allow-recursion { 192.168.1.0/24; 192.168.2.0/24; };` where the semicolon and space separated list inside the curly braces is those subnets or IP addresses allowed to perform recursive queries.
 3. Run the `named` application as a non-root user.
  - After the initial startup of BIND when it claims the network ports (usually TCP and/or UDP 53), there is no reason for it to have elevated privileges.
- - Running the appliation as a non-privileged user can enhance security in the case that an attacker compromises the application.
+ - Running the application as a non-privileged user can enhance security in the case that an attacker compromises the application.
 If they do so, they can only access a limited part of the system.
 If the application was run as `root`, then the whole system would be compromised, not just the application.
 4. Run the `named` application in a chroot environment.
  - The chroot provides an isolated area on the system that prevents anything inside from accessing the rest of the system.
  - Similar to the previously mentioned tactic of running the application as a non-root user, this can prevent the whole system from being compromised in the event that the application is compromised.